 And indeed, it is far from a biography, and probably would not have survived a modern publisher’s editorial policies.
-In it, we find a series of loosely related notes concerning all sorts of facts and fiction surrounding Newton’s life.
-De Villamil is engaged with such diverse topics as Newton’s supposed loss of £ 20.000 in the notorious 1720 South Sea Bubble, Newton’s character, and the ever important question: did Newton own a dog?
+In essence it contains a series of loosely related notes concerning all sorts of facts and fiction surrounding Newton’s life.
+De Villamil is engaged with such diverse topics as Newton’s supposed loss of £ 20.000 in the notorious 1720 South Sea Bubble, his character, and the ever important question: did he own a dog?

 Under the heading “His Puritanism” we even find De Villamil reconstructing Newton’s lack of humour:

 Newton appears always to have taken everything au pied de la lettre. … There is no record that he ever made anything approaching a joke.
 We read that Halley once joked on what Newton considered a serious subject, and was sharply reprimanded for it.
 Newton was what one may call “deadly serious” on all questions.
 Almost puritanical.
 One could not imagine Newton laughing at a joke against himself.

 And there is much more.
-But in essence, all of these snippets serve as a wrapper for two (or more precisely, three) major discoveries.
+In essence, all these snippets served as a wrapper for three major discoveries.

 The first discovery was that of Newton’s own library, which had practically disappeared after his death.
 Via a curious route the library ended up in the possession of the Wykeham-Musgrave family, of Thame Park in Oxfordshire and Barnsley Park in Gloucestershire.
 When in 1920 Thame Park was sold by auction, many of Newton’s books were shipped over from Barnsley Park and included in the sale.
-As De Villamil recounts,
+As De Villamil recounted,

 The Newton tradition having apparently been forgotten, there was no indication or suggestion in the sale catalogue that these books had formed part of Newton’s library, though, certainly, some were autographed.
 There was no notification even that they came from Barnsley Park.
 The books were sold in bundles (one bundle being, in fact, composed of 200 volumes!), as if of no special interest or value, and were sold, in consequence, at rubbish prices.